idleberg/setup-playdate-sdk/README.md

         sdk-version: '1.11.1'
 ```

-Also check the [real-world examples](https://github.com/idleberg/setup-playdate-sdk/tree/main/.github/workflows) used for this project.
+Also check the [real-world examples](https://github.com/idleberg/setup-playdate-sdk/tree/main/.github/workflows) used by this project.

 ## All options